hackbg/fadroma/spec/Factory.spec.ts.md

 // An empty `Client` class is just a marker for what kind of contract that it connects to. class Product extends Client {

-  // But in practice you would have your Product's methods here -
+  // In practice, you would have your Product's methods here -
   // for example, if your factory instantiates AMM pools,
   // you would add things like `swap` and `add_liquidity`